CarlosSanabriaM/vagrant-docker-training/README.md

 ### 1. Start the VM [host]

+This will:
+1. Install Docker inside the VM
-This will install Docker inside that VM, pull the Docker images from DockerHub, and run the containers.
+2. Pull the Docker images from DockerHub
+3. Run the containers

 > __ℹ️ Note:__
 >
-> Docker images/containers will only be downloaded/executed if the `run: "always"` option
+> Docker images/containers will only be downloaded/executed if the
-> is enabled for the `docker_compose` provisioner in the `Vagrantfile`.
+> `Docker Compose up` line in the `Vagrantfile` is uncommented.

 ```bash
 vagrant up